 - Significant research experience and success in publishing papers.

-- Innovative, ability to work independently and part of a team, and excited to work in a collaborative environment within the Harvard School of Public Health, and within the larger research ecosystems that Harvard and Boston have to offer.
+- Highly creative, ability to work independently and part of a team, and excited to work in a collaborative environment within the Harvard School of Public Health, and within the larger research ecosystems that Harvard and Boston have to offer.

 Contact Email firstname.lastname@example.org